Eligibility and Frequently Asked Questions (FAQs)

 In the morning of the second day of the competition, semifinalist teams present their modified policy recommendations, based on the evolved scenario.
 Teams advancing to the final round receive Intelligence Report III and very limited time to adjust their recommendations.
 In the afternoon of the second day, finalist teams present on a stage to a panel of celebrity judges.
 The competition concludes with an awards reception.

-Q: Do teams have to stay for both days of the competition?
+Q: Do teams have to attend both days of the competition?

-A: All teams that wish to participate for the second and third rounds of the competition must stay for both days.
+A: All teams that wish to participate for the second and third rounds of the competition must be present both days.
 We encourage all teams to stay for the second day of competition to support their fellow students and take advantage of the programming that will run on Saturday.

 Q: What is the format of the competition?